-Getting Your Dog Hooked on His Chew Toys
+Getting Your Dog Hooked on Their Chew Toys

 - Make the toys attractive to your dog.
-Praise him whenever he uses one.
-Hold them for him to get him started.
-Play hide and seek with him with stuffed chew toys so he learns to actively search for them.
-Ask him to bring you one when you come home after an absence.
+Praise your dog whenever they use one.
+Hold the toy for your dog to get them started.
+Play hide and seek with them with stuffed chew toys so they learn to actively search for them.
+Ask your dog to bring you one when you come home after an absence.

 - Use food-dispensing toys.
 Stuff sterilized bones with nutritious and delicious treats like peanut butter, freeze-dried liver, or cream cheese.
 Use treat balls or a device like the MannersMinder® for your dog’s meals.
 Stuff KONG toys with cookie pieces of different sizes so some fall out more easily than others.
 Squeeze the hole to get in bigger pieces that are very difficult for the dog to extract.

 Dogs really need problems to solve.
 Too many dogs get all their food for free when it is much more satisfying to their predatory nature to work for it.